Canon 1D X vs 6D Mark II

-The Canon EOS-1D X and the Canon EOS 6D Mark II are two digital cameras that were announced, respectively, in October 2011 and June 2017.
+The Canon EOS-1D X and the Canon EOS 6D Mark II are two digital cameras that were revealed to the public, respectively, in October 2011 and June 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The 1DX has a resolution of 17.9 megapixel, whereas the 6D Mark II provides 26 MP.
+The 1DX has a resolution of 17.9 megapixels, whereas the 6D Mark II provides 26 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 6D Mark II is considerably smaller (40 percent) than the Canon 1D X. Moreover, the 6D Mark II is substantially lighter (51 percent) than the 1DX.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Canon EF Lens Catalog.

 Concerning battery life, the 1DX gets 1120 shots out of its LP-E4N battery, while the 6D Mark II can take 1200 images on a single charge of its LP-E6N power pack.
 As can be seen in the images above, the 1DX has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.
 In order to provide similar functionality for the 6D Mark II, Canon provides the BG-E21 vertical grip as an optional accessory (see here on ebay).